Karuu-01/Akan-Name/README.md

 # Project Name
- - Akan-Names
+ - Akan-Names,
 # Project Description
  - This website projects a form that assists the user to generate Akan Names based on their birthdays.
 # Author(s) information
- - Brian Karu
+ - Brian Karu.
 # Prerequisities
  - You need to have git installed
  - You can install it with the following command in your terminal